 Now, all this being said, if someone were to create open-source software for the ride-hailing industry, I bet small collectives of highly motivated driver-owners could perhaps eek out nice livings in the right markets.
 I would love to see that, and in fact I’d lend my expertise to such a project.
 But this sadly isn’t the place we’re going to kick capitalism’s ass.

 In many ways, I’m very impressed by what Showtime has done with its in-depth series about climate change and the politics around it.
 Years of Living Dangerously is very straightforward and unapologetic, and it takes on the various types of folks who disbelieve in anthropogenic climate change without belittling them or their interests.
-I hope people are watched it, and I hope it is changing minds.
+I hope people are watching it, and I hope it is changing minds.

 But I couldn’t help noticing that, for all the various investigative segments on a range of topics from the impact of lobbyists to various scientific concepts and back to the mindsets of doubters, one major subject seems to be actively avoided, not just overlooked.
 How is it possible that a series of such scope and depth could highlight the interests of cattle ranchers on two occasions without so much as noting their massive contribution to greenhouse gases clogging up our atmosphere and ironically harming their industry?